 However the resort has also kept a lot of its village charm with its beautiful wooden chalets.
 Especially the resort centre with the small alley and squares, numerous wells and fountains and the quaint old houses is worth a stroll.
 A walk across the monastery grounds with the many little chapels is a unique experience, especially in winter.
 And all this in front of the impressive mountain Mont Blanc.
 This famous mountain, together with many more 4,000 metre peaks, forms an incredible backdrop which rises to all sides of the high Alpine valley of Megève.

 Remember if you don't find quite what you are looking for you can always give us a call.
 We are ready to help you find your perfect alpine holiday.
 Or perhaps you might like to consider an alternative destination?
-For example have you considered Val Thorens in France? - Val Thorens chalet rentals enjoy Europe’s highest resort, with guaranteed good snow – and other attractions including stylish lodgings and good restaurants to name but a few.
-Or perhaps as a possible alternative suggestion how about Anzere in Switzerland? - If you choose to stay in one of our Anzere chalets, you can look forward to an attractive, purpose-built resort set in a sunny position, with spectacular views and a small area of intermediate slopes.
+For example have you considered Mayrhofen in Austria? - The Mayrhofen ski resort offers relatively reliable snow on local slopes and access to other good areas nearby including a glacier.
+Or perhaps as a possible alternative suggestion how about Cavalese in Italy? - If you choose to stay in one of our Cavalese chalets, you can look forward to an unspoiled medieval town in Val di Fiemme, with lifts up to the Alpe Cermis slopes.
+Part of the fabulously scenic Trentino region, this area deserves to be better known on the UK market.
 [Less]